BearWare/TeamTalk5/Library/TeamTalkLib/README.md

 start the build process:

 `cmake --build C:/builddir --config Release --target install`

+To get a Visual Studio solution file for building TeamTalk from Visual Studio 2019 run CMake like this:

+`cmake -G "Visual Studio 16 2019" -DBUILD_TEAMTALK_CORE=ON -S C:/TeamTalk5 -B C:/builddir -A Win32`

 Note that WebRTC dependency will create a folder in `C:\webrtc` where it downloads its repository.